Endowed Full Professor

 Dissertation Title: Control and stability enhancement of grid-interactive voltage source inverters under grid abnormalities.

-Currently working at Oak Ridge National Laboratory, Tennessee.
+Currently working for Oak Ridge National Laboratory, Tennessee.

 Aswad Adib received the B.Sc. degree in Electrical and Electronic Engineering from the Bangladesh University of Engineering and Technology (BUET), in 2012, and the Ph.D. degree in Electrical Engineering from Kansas State University, Manhattan, KS, USA, in 2018.
 He worked as a Software Engineer with Samsung Research and Development Institute Bangladesh, from 2012 to 2014.
 In 2019, he worked as a Postdoctoral Fellow with Kansas State University.
 He currently works on grid-interactive smart inverters as a Postdoctoral Researcher at Oak Ridge National Laboratory, TN, USA.
 His research interests include power electronics and advanced control schemes for smart inverters.